rabbitmq/ra/docs/internals/INTERNALS.md

 ### apply/3

 `apply/3` is the primary function that is called for every command in the Raft log.
-It takes Raft state machine metadata as a map (most importantly the Raft index and current term), a command and the current state.
+It takes the Raft state machine metadata as a map (most importantly the Raft index and current term), a command and the current state.

 It must return the new state, a list of effects (in execution order) and a reply.